aspauldingcode/.dotfiles/README.md

 ### FRESH INSTALL

 #### NIX Installer
 - If you just set up a new mac, you are going to need both Nix, and [Nix-Darwin](https://github.com/LnL7/nix-darwin).
+However, since we are using Nix Flakes, do not run the darwin-installer (See: NOTE: Using darwin-installer is no longer necessary on flake based systems.).
 You should install Nix using the [Determinite Nix Installer](https://github.com/DeterminateSystems/nix-installer) which automatically enables Nix Flakes for us.

 - If you just set up NixOS, you already have Nix, NixOS configuration.nix, and you'll need to enable flakes and home-manager.